 |Morning nap should be 2-2.5 hours after waking, typically 3 hours before nap #2, and 4 hours before bedtime.|

-I know it’s all well and good me giving you the averages but all our babies are so different.
-These are just guides to help you find your baby’s perfect wake window.
+I know it’s all well and good to give you the averages, but all our babies are different.
+So these are just guides to help you find your baby’s perfect wake window.

 If you’re finding something’s not quite working out for you, these are some of the signs to watch out for: